epfml/getting-started/README.md

 >
 > Note that your pods **can be killed anytime**.
 This means you might need to restart an experiment (with the `python csub.py` command we give above).
 You can see the status of your jobs with `runai list`.
 If a job has status "Failed", you have to delete it via `runai delete job sandbox` before being able to start the same job again.
 >
 > **Keep your files inside your home folder**: Importantly, when a job is restarted or killed, everything inside the container folders of `~/` are lost.
 This is why you need to work inside `/mloscratch/homes/<your username>`.
-For conda and other things (e.g. `~/.zshrc`, we have set up automatic symlinks to files that are persistent on scratch.
+For conda and other things (e.g. `~/.zshrc`), we have set up automatic symlinks to files that are persistent on scratch.
 >
 > To have a job that can run in the background, do `python csub.py -n sandbox --train --command "cd /mloscratch/homes/<your username>/<your code>; python main.py "`
+>
+>  There are differences between the clusters of IC and RCP, which require different tool versions (`runai-ic`, `runai-rcp`, ...).
+Since this is a bit of a hassle, we made it easy to switch between the clusters via the commands `ic-cluster`, `rcp-cluster` and `rcp-cluster-prod`.
+To make sure you're aware of the cluster you're using, the `csub` script asks you to set the cluster to use before submitting a job: `python csub.py -n sandbox --cluster ic-caas` (choosing between `["rcp-caas-test", "ic-caas", "rcp-caas-prod"]`).
+It only works when the cluster argument matches your currently chosen cluster.

-You're good to go :) It's up to you to customize your environment and install the packages you need.
+You're good to go now! :) It's up to you to customize your environment and install the packages you need.
 Read up on the rest of this README to learn more about the cluster and the scripts.
-Remember that you can switch between the two contexts of the IC cluster and RCP cluster with the command `runai config cluster <cluster-name>` as shown above -- for example, if you need a 80GB A100 GPU, use the RCP cluster.

 >[!CAUTION]
 > Using the cluster creates costs.
 Please do not forget to stop your jobs when not used!